Learn and Plan | What type of annuity is right for me?

 Fixed index annuity

-Helping to balance growth potential and principal protection, a fixed index annuity is designed to help grow your retirement savings while protecting your premium from market volatility.
-Since your premium is not invested directly in the market, even when there are fluctuations, the interest credited will never be less than zero.
-Many fixed index annuities also offer guaranteed income options that provide income payments for the rest of your life.
+Helping to balance growth and principal protection, a fixed index annuity is designed to grow retirement savings while protecting the premium from market volatility.
+Since the premium is not invested directly in the market, the interest credited will never be less than zero, even when there are fluctuations.
+Many fixed index annuities also offer guaranteed income options that may provide income payments for the rest of your life.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.